abhiwand/atk/doc/source/ia_intro_2.rst

 Data Import, Data Cleaning, and Feature Engineering
 ===================================================

-The Intel Analytics Toolkit provides a baseline set of capabilities for importing data into the framework.
+The |IA| Toolkit provides a baseline set of capabilities for importing data into the framework.
 This enables data scientists to operate on the data using the friendlier “Big Data Frame” concept, referenced through Python API documentation laid out in a familiar fashion.
 All functionality is performed on the cluster, at scale,